 Governor Evers’ steady leadership continues to move Wisconsin forward.
-His bold plans are giving Wisconsin families and small businesses the tools they need to bounce back from this pandemic better than before, with new opportunities for folks in every corner of the state.
-During his first term, he has already started delivering on the promises he made to Wisconsinites in 2018 and his latest budget proposal includes wildly popular proposals to expand healthcare access, support small businesses, invest in schools, and continue Wisconsin’s recovery.
+His bold plans are giving Wisconsin families and small businesses the tools they need to be successful, with new opportunities for folks in every corner of the state.
+During his first term, he has already started delivering on the promises he made to Wisconsinites in 2018, signing a bipartisan income tax cut, fixing thousands of miles of roads and bridges, investing in apprenticeships and job training programs, and increasing resources for our public schools.

 When I ran for governor in 2018, I promised a 10% tax cut for our middle-class families, because helping working families get ahead is the right thing to do.
 I made good on my promise by cutting taxes for working families not just by 10%, but by 15%.
 That means Wisconsinites will have more money in their pockets to pay bills, get ahead, and have the economic security they deserve.